-You can also request a copy of the vehicle record from the SAAQ to find out:
+You can also request the vehicle's ownership history from the SAAQ to find out:

-To obtain a copy of the vehicle record, you can:
+To obtain the vehicle's ownership history, you can:

 If the buyer or the seller has an unpaid fine for an offence under the Highway Safety Code or under a municipal traffic or parking bylaw.